holzschu/ios_system/README.md

 ## Integration with your app:

-Link your application with the `ios_system.framework` framework, and embed (but don't link) the dynamic libraries corresponding to the commands you need (`libtar.dylib` if you need `tar`, `libfiles.dylib` for cp, rm, mv...).
+- Link your application with the `ios_system.framework` framework.
+- Embed (but don't link) the dynamic libraries corresponding to the commands you need (`libtar.dylib` if you need `tar`, `libfiles.dylib` for cp, rm, mv...).
+- Add the two dictionaries, `Resources/commandDictionary.plist` and `Resources/extraCommandsDictionary.plist` to the  "Copy Bundle Resources" step in your Xcode project.

 ### Basic commands: